Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Las Vegas and its opponents have gone over the current 49.5-point total in seven of 12 games this season.
+- Las Vegas and its opponents have gone over the current 49-point total in seven of 12 games (58.3%) this season.

-- Washington and its opponents have combined to score more than 49.5 points in four of 11 games this season.

-- The combined points per game average of the two teams, 44.3, is 5.2 points fewer than Sunday's over/under.
+- Sunday's over/under is 4.7 points higher than the combined 44.3 PPG average of the two teams.

-- This contest's over/under is 2.9 points lower than the 52.4 these two squads combine to give up per game in 2020.
+- This contest's over/under is 3.4 points under the 52.4 these two squads combine to give up per game in 2020.

-- The Raiders and their opponents score an average of 48.6 points per game, 0.9 fewer than Sunday's total.

-- The 46.5 PPG average total in Football Team games this season is 3.0 points fewer than this game's over/under.

 Raiders stats and trends

-- This season, the Raiders have just one against the spread win in four games as a favorite of 2.5 points or more.
+- This season, the Raiders have just one ATS win in four games as a favorite of 1.5 points or more.

-- Las Vegas' games this year have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).
+- Las Vegas has eclipsed the over/under in 50% of its opportunities this year (six times in 12 games with a set point total).

 - The Raiders average just 2.1 fewer points per game (23.5) than the Football Team give up (25.6).

-- Las Vegas is 6-1 against the spread and 6-0 overall this season when the team puts up more than 25.6 points.
+- Las Vegas is 6-1 against the spread and 6-0 overall this season when the team scores more than 25.6 points.

 - When Las Vegas churns out over 359.3 yards, the team is 6-2 against the spread and 6-1 overall.